Donate

 Photo Credit: Naomieh Jovin

-We act as an intermediary funder, funneling resources to intergenerational basebuilding organizations leading youth decarceration campaigns across the country.
+We act as an intermediary funder, funnelling resources to basebuilding organizations on the ground, particularly those led by directly impacted youth.
+We also resource decarceration and reinvestment campaigns across the country.

 We integrate art, culture and community power-building to enact durable social change by and for communities most impacted by youth incarceration.
 Using culture as a strategy, we partner with artists to amplify campaigns and build collective power.